iamtheblackunicorn/vulcheck/README.markdown

 ### Version 1.3.0

 - Fixed some typos.
-- Added a function to generate a password of a user-supplied length.
+- Added a function to generate a password of user-supplied length.

 ## NOTE :scroll: